"A child to hold and cuddle, 'tis a gift from God above. And the world is so much brighter, when you have a child to love." Source?

 "We can't celebrate death in video games, celebrate death in TV shows, celebrate death in movies, celebrate death in musical lyrics and remove any sense of morality and sense of higher authority and then expect that things like this are not going to happen."Kentucky Governor Matt Bevin, January 26, 2018; These comments were made after a student in Marshall County High School in Kentucky killed 2 students and wounded 17 others in a school shooting.

-"When I think of her labors, her anxieties, her watchfulness, her good and wise counsels and her attention to all our wants, my heart swells with emotions of gratitude toward her which no language can express."
+"When a woman is hungry, she says, 'Roast something for the children that they might eat.' " Ashanti Proverb"When I think of her labors, her anxieties, her watchfulness, her good and wise counsels and her attention to all our wants, my heart swells with emotions of gratitude toward her which no language can express."
 Elihu Benjamin Washburne (September 23, 1816 – October 23, 1887) was an American politician and diplomat.
 He was a member of the Washburn family of Maine, which played a prominent role in the early formation of the United States Republican Party.

 Return to Quotations' Menu!